jaylac2000/StaffStatus/README.md

 - Support to show the staff members rank
 - Support to set the staff members status to offline while in invisible mode
-- Maybe MySQL?
+- Support for MySQL?
 To cross server staff / status?
 Will need help on this one...
+- Ability to /invisible <player>
 - More Media (photos)

 # Check it out

-Feel free to check out my server ApolloMCPE and test this command for yourself (Does not work in the hub)
+Feel free to check out my server ApolloMCPE and test /staff for yourself (Does not work in the hub)
 IP: play.apollomcpe.xyz
 Port: 19132